TomHOldershaw/Project-2-Group-1/README.md

 7. Region

 ### Data storage
 The final database was stored in a SQL database, using PostgreSQL.
-The data was loaded manually once exported from Jupyter.

 ### Final comments
 The data was processed and uploaded to the database.
 It was found that there were some null values in the dataset, but these reflect the incomplete nature of the data rather than errors in data collection and data processing, and so have been left.

-## Working task list
+## Distribution of tasks
 1. Data import - Isha
 2. Data merging - Tom
 3. Database - Choki